Holomorphic curves in exploded manifolds: Kuranishi structure: Evaluation maps

 \stop

 \

-Given any stable curve $f$, one way to represent $\M$ near $f$ is to use Lemma \ref{G uts family} to construct a family containing $f$ which obeys the first two criteria of Lemma \ref{rsc}, then extend this family to also satisfy the last condition of Lemma \ref{rsc}.
-A second way is to apply the explosion functor to the universal curve over Deligne-Mumford space in a neighborhood of $\totl f$.
+Given any stable curve $f$ in $\M$, we could construct $\M$ near $f$ by using Lemma \ref{G uts family} to construct a family containing $f$ obeying the first two criteria of Lemma \ref{rsc}, then extending this family to also satisfy the last condition of Lemma \ref{rsc}.
+Instead, we will apply the explosion functor\footnote{For the explosion functor, see Section 5 of \cite{iec}. } to the universal curve over Deligne--Mumford space in a neighborhood of $\totl f$.

-Let $\pi:U'\longrightarrow U$ be a family of nodal curves with marked points (in the category of complex manifolds, or schemes over $\mathbb C$) which when quotiented by its group $G$ of automorphisms locally represents the universal curve over Deline-Mumford space as constructed by Deligne, Mumford and Knudsen in \cite{DeligneMumford} and \cite{KnudsenDM}, or as constructed more geometrically by Robbin and Salamon in \cite{SalamonDM}, where $\pi:U'\longrightarrow U$ is called a universal unfolding.
+Let $\pi\co U^{+1}\longrightarrow U$ be a family of nodal curves with marked points (in the category of complex manifolds, or schemes over $\mathbb C$) which, when quotiented by its group $G$ of automorphisms, locally represents the universal curve over Deline-Mumford space, as constructed by Deligne, Mumford and Knudsen in \cite{DeligneMumford,KnudsenDM}, or as constructed more geometrically by Robbin and Salamon in \cite{SalamonDM}, where $\pi\co U^{+1}\longrightarrow U$ is called a universal unfolding.

-In either case, the following holds: \begin{enumerate} \item $G$ acts freely and transitively on the set of inclusions of a given nodal curve into $U'\longrightarrow U$. \item $U$ and $U'$ are (or may be considered as) complex manifolds and $\pi$ is a holomorphic map. \item $U$ minus the set of smooth curves is a normal crossing divisor $D$, and $\pi^{-1}D$ is also a normal crossing divisor, as is the union $D'$ of $\pi^{-1}D$ with the locus of all marked points. \item If a curve $\pi^{-1}(p)$ has $n$ nodes, then around $p$ there exist holomorphic coordinates $(z_{1},\dotsc,z_{m})$ centered on $p=(0,\dotsc,0)$, so that $D$ is locally in the form of $z_{1}\dotsb z_{n}=0$.
-At the $i$th node of such a $\pi^{-1}(p)$ there are local holomorphic coordinates so that $\pi^{*}z_{j}$ are coordinate functions for $j\neq i$, and there are two extra coordinate functions $z^{\pm}_{i}$ so that
+In either case, the following holds: \begin{enumerate} \item $G$ acts freely and transitively on the set of inclusions of a given nodal curve into $U^{+1}\longrightarrow U$. \item $U$ and $U^{+1}$ are (or may be considered as) complex manifolds and $\pi$ is a holomorphic map. \item $U$ minus the set of smooth curves is a normal-crossing divisor $D$, and $\pi^{-1}D$ is also a normal-crossing divisor, as is the union, $D'$, of $\pi^{-1}D$ with the locus of all marked points. \item If a curve $\pi^{-1}(p)$ has $n$ nodes, then around $p$ there exist holomorphic coordinates $(z_{1},\dotsc,z_{m})$ centered on $p=(0,\dotsc,0)$, such that $D$ is locally $z_{1}\dotsb z_{n}=0$.
+At the $i$th node of this curve, $\pi^{-1}(p)$, there are local holomorphic coordinates such that $\pi^{*}z_{j}$ are coordinate functions for $j\neq i$, and there are two extra coordinate functions $z^{\pm}_{i}$ so that